View current course offerings at the Office of the Registrar.

 EPID 8000 Doctoral Journal Club (0) This course is required for all doctoral students in the Department of Epidemiology until successful completion of the comprehensive exam and optional for the duration of their tenure as doctoral candidates.
 It is intended to increase students' knowledge in design, conduct, analysis, interpretation, and dissemination of epidemiologic studies.
 In journal club, students develop critical evaluation and discussion skills as they become familiar with epidemiologic literature.
 These discussions are a great way of preparing students for their comprehensive exam and to create an active research environment.
 Faculty: J. He, E. Harville.
 Offered: Fall and Spring.
 Prerequisite(s): Doctoral student status required.

 EPID 8300 Advanced Epidemiologic Methods (3) This course covers a wide variety of topics in epidemiological methodology.
 Topics will include concepts of epidemiological study design, causality in biomedical research, bias, confounding, interaction, and statistical modeling of epidemiology data.
 In addition, students will learn how to develop and critically review a research proposal and scientific articles.
 Faculty: J. He.
 Offered: Fall.
-Prerequisite(s): Doctoral status required; EPID 6030, EPID 7120, EPID 7130, BIOS 6030, and BIOS 6040.
+Prerequisite(s): Doctoral status required; EPID 6030 or SPHL 6060 AND BIOS 6030 or SPHL 6050, EPID 7120, EPID 7130, and BIOS 6040.

 EPID 8990 Doctoral Independent Study (1-3) Doctoral students and advisor select a topic for independent study and develop learning objectives and the expected final product.
 Faculty: Faculty.
 Offered: Every Semester.
 Prerequisite(s): None.